mozilla/pkipolicy/rootstore/policy.md

 government agency) *or* for whom there is sufficient public information available to determine that the party is competent to judge the CA’s conformance to the stated criteria.
-In the latter case the "public information" referred to should include information regarding the party’s:
+In the latter case the "public information" referred to SHOULD include information regarding the party’s:

 1.  knowledge of CA-related technical issues such as public key